 Yes, you can puree the broccoli as well if you want a totally smooth soup!
 This might be an idea before freezing if you are worried about the texture of the broccoli with freezing!

-If you love this recipe you should also try these other soup recipes:
+If you love this recipe you, should also try

 - Best Ever Mushroom Soup